 What is a CDI?

 A CREST Depository Interest (CDI) is a UK investment that represents an investment listed on an exchange outside the UK.
 We use CDIs to allow you to trade international shares in your account.

 CREST issues CDIs for each share in an international company, with each CDI the equivalent of one share of the underlying company.
-Dividends are paid on CDIs in the local currency of the investment and converted to GBP before being credited to your account.
+Dividends are paid on CDIs in the local currency of the investment, and converted to GBP before being credited to your account.